sarvansh30/LipSync-Model-Implementation/readme.md

 ## Usage

-To generate a lip-synced video, run the following command from the project root:
+To generate a lip-synced video, run the following command from the Wav2Lip folder:
 ```bash
 python inference.py --checkpoint_path <path-to-checkpoint> --face input/anika_speech.mp4 --audio input/input_audio.mp3
 ```
-Replace `<path-to-checkpoint>` with the actual path to your downloaded model checkpoint.
-The output video(s) will be saved in the `output/` folder.
+Replace `<path-to-checkpoint>` with the actual path to your downloaded model checkpoint (for more information check Wav2Lip repository).
+The output video(s) will be saved in the `result` folder in the Wave2Lip folder.

 ## Additional Information